We support thousands of people with cat neutering advice and financial assistance each year.

 The cost of the operation varies depending on the vet practice that you use.
 However, the average cost to get a male cat neutered is around £40-£80 and the average cost for neutering a female cat is around £50-£100.

 How can Cats Protection help with neutering costs?

 As the UK’s leading feline welfare charity, we are involved in numerous programmes and work with partner charities such as the PDSA and Dog’s Trust as well as local authorities to promote the benefits of neutering.

 If you need financial assistance for neutering your cat, Cats Protection may be able to help through our means-tested neutering scheme.
 Find out about our current regional and national campaigns below to see if you are eligible, or contact our national neutering team.

 Call our neutering helpline number for assistance (Mon-Fri 9.30am-1pm)

-Other Cats Protection departments are not able to help with neutering vouchers, so please ensure that you contact the Neutering helpline for all financial assistance requests.
+Requests for financial assistance are very high so please bear with us during busy periods.
+Other departments are not able to help with neutering vouchers, so please ensure you contact our Neutering helpline for all financial assistance requests.

 Do you take your animals to a PDSA PetAid hospital?
 We work closely with PDSA to support low cost neutering for the cats of owners on a qualifying benefit through their PetAid hospitals.
 Please visit the PDSA website to find your nearest hospital.